Joenll/AND-I-QUOTE/README.md

  8. Email Sending Notes
-# The email will be sent using the Brevo SMTP relay.
+# The email will be sent using the Brevo API.

 # Ensure your .env mail settings are correct before testing.
 POST /api/v1/quotations/{quotation}/send-email

-Brevo Email Setup
+Brevo API Setup
 # Step 1 — Create a Brevo Account
 1. Go to https://app.brevo.com and sign up for a free account.
 2. Verify your email address and complete the account setup.